sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

   1. Add a lock button in upper left that looks like a lock.
 When clicked one can't accidentally navigate away from a worksheet with out confirming.
   1. Fix bugs:
     1. The interactive help at sagenb.org and sagenb.com often doesn't appear unless one hits refresh a few times.
+  1. Implement some of the features of Google Notebook (http://www.google.com/notebook)  -- note we were before them.
+    1. Full search of all worksheets
+    2. Cleaner display of worksheet list on the left
-  1. New directory structure / never an sobj.
+  1. New directory structure / never an sobj -- *BUT* maintain backwards compatibility with existing notebooks (!).
     * /notebook
       * config.txt #config file for notebook in standard config file format
       * /history